Stir Fried Japanese Noodles

 - Add the bok choy or choi sum and stir fry it for about 2-3 minutes until vegetables are cooked but still green and crunchy.

-- Remove the noodles and vegetables and place in a plate or bowl.
+- Remove the noodles and vegetables and place in a bowl.
 In the same pan, add the beaten egg and when it’s almost cooked, toss in the noodles and vegetables.
 Break apart the egg and toss everything together.